eliotstock/stake/README.md

     1. Big drive (data) is a Crucial P3 Plus PCIe 4.0 NVMe M.2 2280.
 Do NOT get an NVMe drive with a massive heat sink on it, cause it won't fit.
 Clearance is limited between the bottom of the board and the case.
     1. Get the Radxa case/heatsink.
 No need for a fan.
     1. Get the eMMC to USB adapter for flashing the eMMC from the host machine.
+1. There is no BIOS!
+    1. ARM boards are not PCs and do not have a BIOS.
+Don't bother connecting a keyboard and monitor if you don't plan to use one long term.
+    1. The board powers on again if it ever loses power, so, nothing to set up there.
+    1. The RTC is managed from some binaries - see below.
 1. Flash the OS to the MMC.
     1. Download the latest Ubuntu image from Radxa's [releases](https://github.com/radxa-build/rock-5b/releases) repo.
 It'll be something like `rock-5b_ubuntu_jammy_cli_b36.img.xz`.
     1. Note that this is NOT an installer image, it's the actual OS that you're going to run.